danielgerlag/workflow-core/README.md

     }
 }
 ```
+*The StepBody class implementations are constructed by the workflow runtime which first tries to use IServiceProvider from the built-in dependency injection of .NET Core, if it can't construct it with this method, it will search for a parameterless constructor*

 Then we define the workflow structure by composing a chain of steps.
 The is done by implementing the IWorkflow interface.